Cray-HPE/docs-csm/operations/network/management_network/aruba/bgp_basic.md

 ## Expected results

-- Administrators can configure BGP on the switch
+* Administrators can configure BGP on the switch.
-- Administrators can create the network statements and the routes are in the routing table
+* Administrators can create the network statements and the routes are in the routing table.
-- Administrators can configure a BGP neighbor that uses an MD5 encrypted password
+* Administrators can configure a BGP neighbor that uses an MD5 encrypted password.
-- Administrators can validate the BGP relationship is established and that the network statement is advertised to the peer
+* Administrators can validate the BGP relationship is established and that the network statement is advertised to the peer.
-- Soft reconfiguration is enabled
+* Soft reconfiguration is enabled.

 [Back to Index](README.md)